wisskirchenj/MyBattleship/README.md

 Purpose of doing this project, is just practising some more plain java and finally completing the Java Beginners Track - where this is a graduate project.
+The application is designed very configurable by application.properties.
+Also, a lot of Mockito functionality is tried out and used for testing.

 ## Repository Contents